pH7Software/pH7-Social-Dating-CMS/README.md

 ## Author

-Made with lots of ❤️ by [Pierre-Henry Soria](http://ph7.me).
+Coded & Designed with lots of ❤️ by [Pierre-Henry Soria](http://ph7.me).
 A passionate Belgian software engineer 🍫🍺

 ## Official Website